WinVector/Examples/rebalance/ROC_shape.md

 library(WVPlots)
 ```

-This is a simulated classifer that returns only two scores: 0.25 and
+This is a simulated classifier that returns only two scores: 0.25 and
 0.75.
 The simulated classifier is useful, it returns the large score
 more often for the true class.